clobrano/letsdo/README.md

     $ letsdo best readme in the istory of github Starting task 'best readme in the istory of github'

-and change its description if you like (or made a mistake)
+and change its description if you like

-    $ letsdo --change best readme in the History of github Renaming task 'best readme in the istory of github' to 'best readme in the History of github'
+    $ letsdo --change best readme in the history of github Renaming task 'best readme in the istory of github' to 'best readme in the History of github'

+but if you just made a little typo, might be better to use --replace and --with flags:

+    $ letsdo --replace github --with GitHub

+$ letsdo --change best readme in the history of github
+      Renaming task 'best readme in the History of github' to 'best readme in the History of GitHub'

 When a task is running, executing Letsdo will prompt the time spent on it

     $ letsdo
-      Working on 'best readme in the History of github' for 0:01:32
+      Working on 'best readme in the History of GitHub' for 0:01:32

 Once the task is completed, just 'stop' it:

     $ letsdo --stop
-      Stopped task 'best readme in the History of github' after 0:01:45
+      Stopped task 'best readme in the History of GitHub' after 0:01:45

 Let's say you do not want to stop, but just move to another task, use --to flag